Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary

 E.A.H. envisioned and led this work, and guided the design of AI models.
 M.T. designed novel approaches to develop the neural networks introduced in this article, and tested their performance with a variety of uncertainty quantification metrics.
 H.Z. distributed the training and inference of AI models in the Polaris supercomputer.
-All authors contributed to the writing of this manuscript.
+P.K. carried out the \texttt{PyCBC} searches with open source data.
+All authors contributed to the writing and reviewing of this manuscript.